codesorter2015/crossbrowserext/README.md

 # Options Page
 * Any extension can have an options page, which lets users customize how the extension works.
+* Using this to modify the behavior or appearance of extensions.

 # Popup Page
 * The popup's contents are a web page defined by an HTML file (popup.html).
 * The popup doesn't need to duplicate code that's in the background page because the popup can invoke functions on the background page.
+* The options page of a Chrome extension can also be opened by loading chrome-extension://Extension-ID/options.html in the browser directly.

 # Content Script
 If you need access to the current page's DOM, then you have to use a content script.
 The code is run within the context of the current web page, which means that it will be executed with every refresh.
 To add such a script, use the following syntax.